LeahKagure/Data-Structures-Algorithms/Data Structures/Linked Lists/circular linked lists/README.md

         struct Node *next

         //points to the previous node

         struct Node *previous

 };

 ```

+Circular linked lists are similar to singly linked lists with the exception of connecting the last node to the first node.

 **Advantages of circular linked lists**
 - Any node can be a starting point